Axosoft/moby-git/chapter/002-carpet-bag.md

 turned round in their rows to peer; and beyond, a black Angel of Doom was beating a book in a pulpit.
 It was a negro church; and the preacher’s text was about the blackness of darkness, and the weeping and wailing and teeth-gnashing there.
-Ha, Ishmael, muttered I, backing out, Wretched entertainment at the sign of ‘The Trap!’
+Ha, dude, muttered I, backing out, Wretched entertainment at the sign of ‘The Trap!’

 Moving on, I at last came to a dim sort of light not far from the docks, and